Srivijaya: Palembang

-According to the Kedukan Bukit inscription, dated 605 Saka (683), Srivijaya was first established in the vicinity of today's Palembang, on the banks of Musi River.
+According to the Kedukan Bukit inscription, dated 605 Saka (683), Srivijaya was first established in the vicinity of today's Palembang, on the banks of the Musi River.
 It mentions that Dapunta Hyang Sri Jayanasa came from Minanga Tamwan.
 The exact location of Minanga Tamwan is still a subject of discussion.
 The Palembang theory as the place where Srivijaya was first established was presented by Cœdes and supported by Pierre-Yves Manguin.
 Soekmono, on the other hand, argues that Palembang was not the capital of Srivijaya and suggests that the Kampar River system in Riau where the Muara Takus temple is located as Minanga Tamwan.
+However, a recent study suggests that Minanga Tamwan is located by the upper Komering River in modern Minanga village, Cempaka district, East Ogan Komering Ulu Regency, South Sumatra.
+Komering River is a tributary of the Musi River, with its confluence located in Palembang.

 Other than the Kedukan Bukit inscription and other Srivijayan inscriptions, immediately to the west of modern Palembang city, a quantity of artefacts have been revealed through archaeological surveys commenced since the 20th century.
-Artefacts unearthed includes large amount of Chinese ceramics and Indian rouletted ware remains, also the ruins of stupa at the foot of Bukit Seguntang.
+Artefacts unearthed include large amounts of Chinese ceramics and Indian rouletted ware remains, also the ruins of stupa at the foot of Bukit Seguntang.
 Furthermore, a significant number of Hindu-Buddhist statuary has been recovered from the Musi River basin.
-These discoveries reinforce the suggestion that Palembang was the center of Srivijaya.
+These discoveries reinforce the suggestion that Palembang was the centre of Srivijaya.
 Nevertheless, Palembang left little archaeological traces of ancient urban settlement.
-This is probably because of the nature of Palembang environment — a low-lying plain which frequently flooded by Musi River.
-Expert suggests that the ancient Palembang settlement was formed as a collection of floating houses made from thatched materials, such as wood, bamboo and straw roof.
-The 13th century Chinese account confirmed this; in his Zhu Fan Zhi, Zhao Rukuo mentioned, "The residents of Sanfo-tsi (Srivijaya) live scattered outside the city on the water, within rafts lined with reeds."
-It was probably only Kedatuan (king's court) and religious structures were built on land, while the people live in floating houses along Musi River.
+This is probably because of the nature of Palembang's environment — a low-lying plain which is frequently flooded by the Musi River.
+Experts suggests that the ancient Palembang settlement was formed as a collection of floating houses made from thatched materials, such as wood, bamboo and straw.
+Zhao Rukuo's 13th century Chinese account Zhu Fan Zhi confirmed this; "The residents of Sanfo-tsi (Srivijaya) live scattered outside the city on the water, within rafts lined with reeds."
+It was probably that only Kedatuan (king's court) and religious structures were built on land, while the people live in floating houses along the Musi River.